robotcorner/robotcorner/README.md

 - Graduate of Summit High School in Spring Hill, TN w/ 4.0 GPA

 ### I’m currently working on:
 - Setting up a Homelab / NAS for my home and exploring the options with it.
-I'm learning a lot about kubernetese as a system as well as networking.
+I'm learning a lot about networking, container systems, and so forth.
 - Exercising and learning from books and podcasts

 ## Some Cool Projects